Best in Travel is here! Discover 2025’s destinations

 4. Join in exciting festivals for the senses

 Beyond the resort walls, this island nation is alive with thriving traditions, fabulous festivals and Fiji-style fun.
-Winter is the season when locals tend to let loose at festivals: learn more about Fijian culture at the week-long Bula Festival, and witness astonishing mind-over-matter devotion at the South Indian Fire-Walking Festival.
-As temperatures begin to rise in October, Hindus and Christians across the country light up to celebrate Diwali.
+Winter is the season when locals tend to let loose at festivals: learn more about Fijian culture at the week-long Bula Festival and witness astonishing mind-over-matter devotion at the South Indian Fire-Walking Festival in July or August.
+As temperatures begin to rise in October, Hindus and Christians across the country come together to celebrate Diwali.

 Planning tip: If your vacation doesn't line up with the South Indian festival, fire-walking also takes place on Beqa Island all year long.